Home

 BIO | WRITINGS | SPEAKING | CONTACT

-My previous work experience in cybersecurity spans a host of global technology companies based in Canada, India, Malaysia and Israel.
-I have also founded the Centre for Epistemic Security, an Australian think tank undertaking doctrinal and strategic research on informational, cognitive, grey-zone and hybrid threats targeting liberal democracies.
+My corporate work experience in cybersecurity spans global technology companies in Canada, India, Malaysia and Israel.
+I have also founded the Centre for Epistemic Security, an Australian think tank undertaking doctrinal and strategic research on informational, cognitive and grey-zone threats targeting liberal democracies.

 In my past life, I was known as the founder of Abroo, a now-defunct socio-political initiative for the empowerment of the Dalits and marginalised of the Indian Punjab.
 I have anointed myself as an amateur poet and aficionado of Punjabi Sufi music.